 Camp Straight: Castle was called a metrosexual in "The Third Man," though he's a pretty mild example.
 He has a fine appreciation for good interior decorating and fashion.

-Crouching Moron, Hidden Badass: Normally, he's, as Beckett describes him, like a "9 year-old on a sugar high who doesn't take anything seriously" and always has crazy ideas about why crimes happen, but when Alexis is kidnapped and the man who took her won't talk, Castle tortures him...managing to even make him scream out in pain.
+Crouching Moron, Hidden Badass: Normally, he's, as Beckett describes him, like a "9 year-old on a sugar high who doesn't take anything seriously" and always has crazy ideas about why crimes happen, but when Alexis is kidnapped and the man who took her won't talk, Castle tortures him...makes him scream out in pain.
 When Beckett tells him afterwards that she didn't think he had that side to him, he replies "Well, when it comes to the people I love, I do."

 Deadpan Snarker: A large appeal of the show is the snarky banter between Castle and Beckett.